angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 Under interaction, there are two additional sub-categories of cards.
 Proactive and reactive.
 Proactive interaction is one you can use at any time to try and either interfere with your opponent's game plan or to protect your own.
 Examples of this include discard spells like :card[Duress].
-Reactive interaction are cards that rely on your opponent making an action before they can be used.
+Reactive interaction refers to cards that rely on your opponent making an action before they can be used.
 Examples of this include counter-magic like :card[Spell Pierce].